-Specify a filename for analysis data (see --analysis-reuse-mode) If no filename is specified, x265\analysis.dat is used.
+Specify a filename for multi-pass-opt-analysis and multi-pass-opt-distortion.
+If no filename is specified, x265_analysis.dat is used.

 --analysis-reuse-level <1..10>

 Amount of information stored/reused in --analysis-reuse-mode is distributed across levels.
 Higher the value, higher the information stored/reused, faster the encode.
 Default 5.